The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Transient-Host Galaxy Correlations (WGTMAP)

-Each \texttt{WGTMAP} consists of a multidimensional grid of host properties, where values in the grid correspond to the \textcolor{black}{probability} of a host with those properties being selected to match a given transient event in \texttt{SNANA}.
-The weightmap values can be scaled arbitrarily, so long as the \textit{relative} weights between galaxies of different properties are correct.
-When the \texttt{SNANA} simulation generates a transient at $z$, its host is selected from the sample of \texttt{HOSTLIB} galaxies within $\Delta z$.
-For each possible galaxy with given properties, \texttt{SNANA} assigns the corresponding weight from the \texttt{WGTMAP}.
+Each \texttt{WGTMAP} consists of a multidimensional grid of host properties, where values in the grid correspond to the \textcolor{black}{probability} of a galaxy with those properties being selected to host a given transient event in \texttt{SNANA}.
+The weightmap values can be scaled arbitrarily, so long as the \textit{relative} weights between galaxies of different properties are preserved.
+When the \texttt{SNANA} simulation generates a transient at $z$, a sample of candidate host galaxies within $\delta z$ are retrieved from the \texttt{HOSTLIB}. \texttt{SNANA} then assigns a corresponding weight to each potential host using the \texttt{WGTMAP}.
 The simulation creates a cumulative distribution function (CDF) for all galaxies, where the horizontal axis orders the galaxies arbitrarily, and the function is augmented by each galaxy's weight.
 The CDF is normalized to have a maximum value of one.
 The simulation selects a random number for the CDF vertical axis, and picks the corresponding galaxy along the horizontal axis, such that highly weighted galaxies have a higher CDF slope and are therefore more likely to be selected.
 Because the normalization is computed internally within \texttt{SNANA}, only the \textit{proportionality} linking the probability $P$ to the host galaxy parameters must be defined for the \texttt{WGTMAP}s.

+We emphasize that the transient rate models, described in \textsection~\ref{sec:transient_models} and extensively detailed in K19, are entered into the \texttt{SNANA} simulation \textit{independently} of host properties.
+In other words, the final transient event rate in the simulation is not affected by the associated host galaxies.
+Transients are generated according to the rate function and the total number desired (Table~\ref{tbl:class-models-numbers}), and only then assigned a host.
+The \texttt{WGTMAP} plays a role only in determining the relative likelihood of one host being selected over another.

-The following subsections review the probabilities used to generate the \texttt{WGTMAP}s of each class.
-We caution that for several classes (TDEs, KNe, SNe Ic-BL, and SLSNe-I), the data statistics remain limited and thus the resulting simulations may not capture the full diversity of host galaxies.
-Fig.~\ref{fig:elasticc_SFRvsMsol} provides some intuition for the probability equations that follow by showing the resulting SFR-mass distribution of hosts selected by \texttt{SNANA} from these equations for six classes.
+The following subsections review the observations that motivate the \texttt{WGTMAP}s of each class.
+We caution that for several classes (TDEs, KNe, SNe Ic-BL, and SLSNe-I), the data statistics remain limited, and thus the resulting simulations may not capture the full diversity of host galaxies.
+Fig.~\ref{fig:elasticc_SFRvsMsol} provides some intuition for the probability equations that follow by showing the SFR-mass distribution of hosts selected by \texttt{SNANA} from these equations for six classes.